sverweij/dependency-cruiser/doc/faq.md

 **A**: Yes.

-For `.vue` single file components it uses the `vue-template-compiler`

-- which will be in your module dependencies if you're developing with Vue).
+For `.vue` single file components it uses the `vue-template-compiler` (which will be in your module dependencies if you're developing with Vue - just make sure you install dependency-cruiser in the same spot).

 ### Q: Does this work with Svelte as well?